 To the serenity of nature.
 A beautiful meadow with grazing cows, or a sunny beach upon which waves fall gently.
 A little breeze of air that tickles your soft face, and the wet sand that soothes your burnt feet.

 You recover quickly and you start to create.
-You become the pretty girl or guy you’ve always wanted to be.
+In your imagination, you become the pretty girl or guy you’ve always wanted to be.
 You feel happy and grateful for every part of your life.
 You’ve created a thriving business by helping others, and you don’t have to worry about money ever again.
 You live comfortably, with your family and friends – and you rejoice all the positive moments of your life.
 Deep inside, you know you are walking the right path in life, and you feel fulfilled.

 How do you feel after reading these lines?
 Do they resonate with you?